7 Best Supplements for Libido

 3 – Maca

-One study looking at sexual dysfunction in people (mostly women) taking antidepressants found maca to be a potential treatment option.
+One study looking at sexual dysfunction in people (mostly women) taking antidepressants found maca to be a potential option.
 In the small study, maca was found to be well-tolerated.
 It also was shown to alleviate sexual dysfunction and improve libido.15

 4 – Ashwagandha